arsmentis/arsmentis/source/clients/index.markdown

 ---
 layout: page
 title: Clients
+description: From big businesses to small, I help my clients make technology work for them.
+It’s my job to find the best solution for your problem.
 comments: false
 sharing: false
 footer: true
 ---

-I run my business on the principle that every problem has a solution, so I work with any kind of client - big for-profit businesses, small non-profit organizations, and everything in between.
-If you have a good idea and the money and passion to support it, I can work with you to get that idea off the ground.

-Some clients I've worked with over the years:
+Every problem has a solution, and every solution is different.
+It’s my job to figure out what’s best for you.

+From big businesses to independent entrepreneurs, I’ve helped a wide range of clients make technology work for them.

+Some of my past clients include:

 [{% img left /images/appstudio.png 150 150 'AppStudio' 'AppStudio' %}](https://www.nsbasic.com/)

 [NS Basic Corporation - AppStudio](https://www.nsbasic.com/)
 --------------------------------

-AppStudio is an IDE for creating mobile web applications.
+AppStudio is an integrated development environment for the creation of mobile web applications.
 I've been involved with the project from the outset, first as the programming languages consultant and now as the lead developer.

 <div style="clear: both;"></div>